 Some dog owners choose the cheapest brand to save money.
-Others purchase premium products on discount, whatever their vet sells, or even the food with the most attractive packaging.
+Others purchase premium products at discounts, whatever their vet sells, or even the food with the most attractive packaging.
 In none of these cases do pet owners verify the nutritional claims on the bag nor research what exactly they are giving their dog.
 Instead, they trust that the kibble is healthy.

 A few observations are enough to show that dry kibble is unhealthy:

-No matter what type of kibble you choose, the food is processed and uses low-quality ingredients (such as parts of meat not fit for human consumption).
+No matter what type of kibble you choose, the food is processed and made with low-quality ingredients (such as parts of meat not fit for human consumption).
 This is true even for premium products.

 The adoption of kibble has grown over the last few decades.
 At the same time, we are seeing more diet-related health issues.
-This should no longer be acceptable to anyone who cares for their pets.
+This should no longer be okay for anyone who cares for their pets.